turbot/steampipe-plugin-azure/docs/tables/azure_diagnostic_setting.md

 # Table: azure_diagnostic_setting

-Azure diagnostic settings used to send platform logs and metrics to different destinations.
+Azure diagnostic settings are used to send platform logs and metrics to different destinations.

 ## Examples